nccoos/qccodar_py2.7/README.md

 on CODAR SeaSonde (COS) Radialmetric data currently output in COS RadialSuite version 7.x.
 There are two modes to this code: an auto- and manual-mode.
 Auto-mode is for realtime processing.
-Manual-mode is for processing all RadialMetric files in a specified folder in post-processing.
+Manual-mode is for processing all RadialMetric files in a specified folder in post-processing. qccodar is intended to run beside (in parallel) to SeaSonde Analysis and not supplant any processing.
+In fact, qccodar uses the LLUVMerger.app provided by SeaSonde to merge the data back into standard SeaSonde processing methodology.

 ## Quickstart

 ## Installation

-qccodar is a python package and runs under Python 2.7.
-Eventhough Mac OS X comes with python 2.7 installed or you can install Python directly from [python.org](https://wiki.python.org/moin/BeginnersGuide/Download), it is recommended to use the lightweight option from
+qccodar is a python package and runs under Python 2.
+Eventhough Mac OS X comes with Python 2 installed or you can install Python directly from [python.org](https://wiki.python.org/moin/BeginnersGuide/Download), it is recommended to use the lightweight option from